aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Targetting/GetRandomAvaliablePlayer.md

 |3|Third|18/25|6/25|1/25|

 ### GetSingleTarget
-This is a parameterless method that ends up calling GetRandomAvailablePlayer with nullable to false.
+There is a parameterless method that ends up calling GetRandomAvailablePlayer with nullable to false.
 That method is called GetSingleTarget.

 The only thing it does is take the return of GetRandomAvailablePlayer and set it to `playertargetID` which is better for use in [DoAction](../../Battle%20flow/Action%20coroutines/DoAction.md) for an enemy party member because it allows to easily set who the enemy will be targetting.